-Premenstrual syndrome (PMS) is the name given to the physical, psychological and behavioral symptoms that can occur in the two weeks before a woman’s monthly period.
+Premenstrual syndrome (PMS) is the name given to the physical, psychological and behavioural symptoms that can occur in the two weeks before a woman’s monthly period.
 It’s also known as premenstrual tension (PMT).
 It is very common, occurring in 75% of women of reproductive age during their lifetime.

 It can be miserable knowing the variety of symptoms to look forward to each month, including: mood swings, depression, anxiety, irritability, abdominal bloating, cramping, headaches, migraines, skin blemishes, breast tenderness, fluid retention and anger usually occurring in the two-week period between ovulation and menses.